 For this, we will add a trigger that will trigger the flow manually.
 On that trigger, we will use text input and number input.

-Then we will add a Compose action that will concate the text with number by using an expression.
+Then, we will add a Compose action that will concate the text with a number by using an expression.
 Here is the Power Automate expression for concatenate strings.

 Now we can see the output is coming as a string with numbers by concatenating.

-This is how we can concatenate a string with Number on Power Automate flow.
+This is how to concatenate a string with a number on Power Automate flow.

 Example-4: Concate a string with date

-Similarly, we will use a date as an input type on Manually trigger flow.
-Then we will add a Compose action that will concatenate a string with a date by using an expression:
+Similarly, we will use a date as an input type on the manual trigger flow.
+Then, we will add a Compose action that will concatenate a string with a date by using an expression: